Frequently Asked Questions

 Triton CNS is built for easy use in private data centers.
 Operators can select their preferred base domain names for internal and external use.
 CNS is also built to be able to integrate with your existing DNS infrastructure for Private Cloud use, including full support for secondary nameservers running ISC BIND and other 3rd-party software.

-Triton CNS is an integral part of Triton data center automation suite (formerly called SmartDataCenter).
-Both CNS and Triton are MPLv2-licensed projects available in Github:
+Triton CNS is an integral part of Triton DataCenter (formerly called SmartDataCenter).
+Both Triton CNS and Triton are MPLv2-licensed projects available in Github:

 Triton CNS was discussed and developed with participation and support from the Triton open source community on the sdc-discuss mail list and it was the launch project for our formal RFD process: RFD1.